bernieplug/eepelican/content/pages/support.md

 To submit a support ticket email us at [support@efficientera.com](mailto:support@efficientera.com).

-We are a Bellevue, WA based company operating on Pacific Standard Time (GMT-8), and aim to offer quick replies during business hours Monday-Friday.
-On weekends and holidays we do our best to respond to all requests within 24 hours.
+We are a Redmond, WA based company operating on Pacific Standard Time (GMT-8) and aim to offer quick replies during business hours Monday - Friday.
+On weekends and holidays, we do our best to respond to all requests within 24 hours.